This article describes the native API for configuring a Model Target and its Guide View.

-We recommend enabling Extended Tracking when using Model Targets to allow for a robust experience, especially with large-scale objects.
+We recommend enabling Extended Tracking when using any type of Model Targets to allow for a robust experience, especially with large-scale objects.
 Extended Tracking is supported by starting the Positional Device Tracker.

 TRACKED when Model Target tracking is active and robust, and

-EXTENDED_TRACKED when the Positional Device Tracker is providing tracking based on the last observed position instead.
+EXTENDED_TRACKED when the Positional Device Tracker is providing tracking that is based on the last observed position.
 In addition, in situations where the Positional Device Tracker provides insufficient information to generate an accurate

 EXTENDED_TRACKED pose of the ModelTarget, the tracking status will be set to